Online auction: Reverse auction

-Reverse auctions are where the roles of buyer and seller are reversed.
-Multiple sellers compete to obtain the buyer's business, and prices typically decrease over time as new offers are made.
+Reverse auctions are used primarily to place multiple sales offers before potential customers.
+Multiple sellers compete to obtain a buyer's business, and prices typically decrease over time as new offers are made by sellers.
 They do not follow the typical auction format in that the buyer can see all the offers and may choose which they would prefer.
 Reverse auctions are used predominantly in a business context for procurement.
-Reverse auctions bring buyers and sellers together in a transparent marketplace.
-The practice has even been implemented for private jet travel on the online auction site Marmalade Skies.

 Bidding fee auction

 A bidding fee auction (also known as a penny auction) requires customers to pay for bids, which they can increment an auction price one unit of currency at a time.
 The most notable bidding fee auction was Swoopo.
-On English auctions for example, the price goes up in 1 pence (0.01 GBP) increments.

 Critics compare this type of auction to gambling, as users can spend a considerable amount of money without receiving anything in return.
-The auction owner (typically the owner of the website) makes money in two ways: the purchasing of bids, and the actual amount made from the final cost of the item.
+The auction owner makes money in two ways: the purchasing of bids, and the actual amount made from the final cost of the item.